truongnguyendac002/MeSocial/README.md

-# MeBro
+# SocialHub
-MeSocial is a simple social network platform built with microservices.
+SocialHub is a simple social network platform built with microservices.
 Users can create posts, comment, like posts, and chat in real time.

 ## Features
 - User registration and login